Soniazdp/MealPlanning/README.md

 - `ingreds-path` for ingredient csv file output.
 - `instructs-path` for cooking steps and nutrition information file output.

 Extra user input can be passed into `extra-input` as a string.
 More details can be accessed through `python main.py -h`.
+Example outputs are provided as `cook_steps.json` and `ingredients_result.csv`.